13 Polite Habits That Fast Food Employees Secretly Dislike

 There are all sorts of things your fast food worker won’t tell you, including some of the habits they find annoying.
 Some of those are probably pretty easy to figure out—they don’t like it when you’re rude, throw trash on the floor, or let your kids run amok through the restaurant.
 But there are also plenty of things you do, that you probably think are helpful or polite, that bug them just as much.

 Not correcting a mistake in the order

 Be as clear as possible when ordering so nothing gets lost in translation.
 The employee will repeat your order back to you, or you’ll be able to see it on a screen, so make sure everything looks correct.
 It’s harder to fix once you get up to the window.
-These are the fast food copycat recipes you need to make at home.
+These are the Disney recipes you need to recreate at home.